mcha0019/Cell-Detection-and-Segmentation/README.md

 # Cell-Detection-and-Segmentation
 This entry to the ISBI 2021 Cell Tracking Challenge was my undergraduate engineering final year project at Monash University (Melbourne, Australia).
 The core of the developed method is a custom Mask R-CNN neural network that performs cell detections and instance segmentation.
 The method is small and performance friendly, and is also less complex compared to many others, and performs well across 14 of the 20 datasets.

 At the time of submission (Oct 2021), the method ranked 2nd highest in 2 datasets and 3rd in another in the cell segmentation benchmark.
-Lessons learnt from this initial entry have been applied in an updated version (Jan 2022)
+Lessons learnt from this initial entry have been applied in an updated version (Jan 2022), which improved the ranking on the Fluo-N3DH-CHO dataset to 1st.

 Version 1: